 - Earthquakes of a magnitude 6-7 can happen almost anywhere in the state.

 - The Earthquake Center registers an average of one quake every 15 minutes, and in 2014 they registered a record 40,000+ earthquakes in Alaska.
-That’s in part because their expanding network of seismic monitoring stations allows them to detect smaller earthquakes.
+That’s in part because the center’s expanding network of seismic monitoring stations allows them to detect smaller earthquakes.

 - The center identified 150,000+ quakes in Alaska over the past five years, with 31 having a magnitude of 6 or greater and four with a magnitude of at least 7.

-- Of the 877 earthquakes of magnitudes 5 or greater that occurred in the United States from 1995-2015, 85% of those occurred in Alaska.
+- Of the 877 earthquakes of magnitudes 5 or greater that occurred in the United States from 1995-2015, 85% of those happened in Alaska.

 Finally, the second largest earthquake in recorded history occurred in southern Alaska in 1964.
-Known as the Great Alaskan Earthquake, it registered a magnitude of 9.2 and was legendary in its destruction, devastating Seward and many Alaskan coastal towns.
+Known as the the Good Friday Earthquake or the Great Alaskan Earthquake, it registered a magnitude of 9.2 and, as I mentioned above, wreaked legendary destruction on Seward and many other Alaskan coastal towns.
 Its legacy hangs over Alaska to this day.
-We wrote about it here.

 In the end, a tsunami did hit Resurrection Bay, but it was only a few inches high.
 The highest wave, which measured about nine inches above the tide level, was recorded in Old Harbor on Kodiak Island.

-At work that day, we were bleary eyed but excited to tell our stories.
-Some long-time residents said that this was the strongest quake they’d ever experienced (excluding the great quake of 1964 of course, but I don’t know anyone who was here then).
+At work the next day, we were bleary eyed but excited to tell our stories.
+Some long-time residents said that this was the strongest quake they’d ever experienced (excluding the quake of 1964 of course, but I don’t know anyone who was here then).
 Those on the top floor of multi-story houses experienced a great deal more turbulence than we did.
-A few people described a sensation of their homes swaying.
+A few people said their homes swayed and rocked.
 Another described the distress of having to decide how to rescue both her children from different bedrooms in the middle of the quake.
 We all expressed relief that ultimately it had come to nothing and that the town that we love is still intact.

-Even though it had no ill-effects on Alaska, Tuesday’s earthquake was a very big one, about the same magnitude as the temblor that destroyed San Francisco in 1906.
+Even though Tuesday’s earthquake had no ill-effects on Alaska, it was still a very big one, about the same magnitude as the temblor that destroyed San Francisco in 1906.
 The tremors were felt as far away as Fairbanks and Washington State.

-And it was right to enact a tsunami alert, because earthquakes of this magnitude are often accompanied by tsunamis.
-Why, then, didn’t we have one this time?
-It had to do with the type of earthquake that occurred.
+And authorities were right to enact a tsunami alert, because earthquakes of this magnitude are often accompanied by tsunamis.
+Why, then, didn’t we have one?
+It had to do with the type ofquake that occurred.